Jim White (guitarist): Musical career and performances

+In 2025, White released 'Precious Bane', a collaboration with Trey Blake, a neurodivergent artist who resides in Brighton, UK.
+Stereolab keyboard player Joe Watson co-engineered the album.

 Side projects

-In 2003 White appeared as defacto tour guide in the documentary film Searching for the Wrong Eyed Jesus, exploring oral and song traditions of the poor white US south.
+In 2003 White appeared as de facto tour guide in the documentary film Searching for the Wrong Eyed Jesus, exploring oral and song traditions of the poor white US south.
 White appeared alongside writer Harry Crews and musicians Johnny Dowd, The Handsome Family and David Eugene Edwards.
 Before achieving cult status, the film was featured in festivals around the world, winning Best Documentary at the Seattle Film Festival.

 In 2006, Jim White collaborated with Johnny Dowd and Willie B and formed a group called Hellwood; in 2006, the band toured throughout Europe to promote the album Chainsaw of Life.
 White served as producer and songwriter on a collaboration alongside Tucker Martine and blues singer Linda Delgado on a project titled Mama Lucky.
-Mama Lucky's first release Permanent Stranger was released February 2009.
+Mama Lucky's first release Permanent Stranger was released in a limited fashion in February 2009.

 In 2010 White created Sounds of the Americans, an experimental collaboration with guitarist Dan Nettles based on the soundtrack they composed for a Juilliard Music School theater production.

 Continuing his pattern of alternating between solo projects and collaborations, in 2014 White teamed up with the Packway Handle Band to release the bluegrass hybrid Take It Like A Man, which peaked at #3 on the Billboard bluegrass chart.